pubalisen/aws-lex-convo-bot-example/README.md

 Step 2: Creating your Bot
 -------------------------

-#### Create Amazon Lex IAM Role: lex-exec-role

-Go to Identity and Access Management (IAM) console.
-In role name, use a name that is unique within your AWS account (for example, lex-exec-role).

-In Select Role Type, choose AWS Service Roles, and then choose AWS Lambda.

-Note In the current implementation, Amazon Lex service role is not available.
-Therefore, you first create a role using the AWS Lambda as the AWS service role.
-After you create the role, you update the trust policy and specify Amazon Lex as the service principal to assume the role.
-In Attach Policy, choose Next Step (that is, you create a role without any permissions).

-Choose the role you created and update policies as follows:

-In the Permissions tab, choose Inline Policies, and then attach the following custom policy.

-    {
-    "Version": "2012-10-17",
-    "Statement": [
-    {
-      "Action": [
-        "lambda:InvokeFunction"
-      ],
-      "Effect": "Allow",
-      "Resource": "*"
-      }
-     ]
-    }

-In the Trust Relationships tab, choose Edit Trust Relationship, and specify the Amazon Lex service principal ("lex.amazonaws.com").
-The updated policy should look as shown:

-    {
-     "Version": "2012-10-17",
-     "Statement": [
-    {
-      "Effect": "Allow",
-      "Principal": {
-        "Service": "lex.amazonaws.com"
-      },
-      "Action": "sts:AssumeRole"
-      }
-     ]
-    }

 #### 1. Create Amazon Lex Bot

 Go to Amazon Lex console on create your Amazon lex bot page.
 Select